server321/CarND-Semantic-Segmentation/README.md

 We saved the final model and weights in the run directory.
 We aslo saved the final inference images there.

-##Results
+## Results

-Semantic segmentation project sample results":
+Semantic segmentation project sample results:

 [image1]: ./images/1.png
 [image1]: ./images/2.png
 [image1]: ./images/3.png